WongRuoyu/pearls_of_functional_algorithm_design/README.md

-This is my notes on Pearls of Functional Algorithm Design by Richard Bird.
+This is a repo of my notes on Pearls of Functional Algorithm Design by Richard Bird.